ecies/js/README.md

 npm install eciesjs
 ```

-We recommend using the latest Node runtime although it's still possible to install on old versions (but at least node 16).
+We recommend using the latest Node runtime although it's still possible to install on old versions (as long as 16+).

 ## Quick Start